Stevea37/Archive-Cleaner/README.md

 The format of backups this script takes is BACKUP_SET-VERSION.

--h, --helps
+-h, --help
-* how this help message and exit
+* show this help message and exit

 -p ROOT_PATH, --root-path ROOT_PATH
 * The root path of your backups.